Shahid718/Fortran-Phase-field-codes-using-Internal-Procedures/dendrite/ReadMe.md

 ### **Output**

-The output section makes two calls for writing data on the files; the first call writes parameters which are initially provided and the computed time, the second one writes field values at the end of the simulation.
+The output section makes two calls for writing data on the files; the first call writes parameters initially provided and the computed time, and the second one writes field values at the end of the simulation.

 ```Fortran
   call Write_input_parameters_on_file